 Stress is a part of every student's life.

-student's stress level may be a cause for concern.
+However, there are some indicators that, when present over time, suggest that a student's stress level may be a cause for concern.
 In these circumstances, you might see or hear the following:

 If you are concerned about a student but unsure how to approach the situation, call the Behavior Concerns Advice Line at 512-232-5050 for a confidential consultation.
 This service is available 24 hours a day, 7

 If you choose to approach a student you are concerned about or if a student seeks you out, here are some suggestions that

 might be helpful:

 Dealing with students in distress can be a stressful and taxing experience.
 Be sure to take care of yourself, too.
 Seek support from colleagues and supervisors.
 It may also be helpful to talk with a counselor.
 Counseling services are available free of charge for faculty and staff members currently covered by UT's health insurance benefits through the Employee Assistance Program

 If you have concerns about a student, faculty, or staff member in the UT community, contact the 24-hour Behavior Concerns Advice Line at 512-232-5050.

 Mission & values

 Graduate training programs